Levels of Learning

 Level 2 Learning: Academic Extension (Years 1 & 2 Programmes)

 To inquire about the world or the self through a process guided by teachers.
 This process will get students to adopt lenses of the discipline in order to answer essential questions.
 As an example, this will give them opportunities to think and act like a scientist or historian.

 - Independent Study Modules (ISM)

 To inquire about a topic of great interest through an independent research.
 Students get to pose any inquiry questions (E.g. What kind of lives do celebrities lead?
 Why do frogs croak after rain?) which may arise in their daily lives, and go through an independent research process to answer these questions.
 They will then do an oral presentation in order to communicate their learning.

-The Josephian Innomakers Programme is offered to all SJI Integrated Programme students starting in 2019.
-It aims to provide students with the opportunities and platforms to learn through play, and through this playful learning, learn to be agents of change by innovating in service to the community.
+The Josephian Innomakers Programme aims to provide students with the opportunities and platforms to learn through play, and through this playful learning, learn to be agents of change by innovating in service to the community.
 Creative Problem Solving framework and Design Thinking will be integrated into the curriculum to encourage students to Think, Make, Do and Share.
 Students will be introduced to the 21st-century workplace as they learn skills like coding, building robots, 3D printing, video-making and cardboard modelling.
 Skills and dispositions aligned with the IBDP Approaches to Learning (AtL) will be developed as the learning experiences challenge students to communicate, collaborate, self-manage, research, and think creatively as well as critically.

 |Find out more|